UBC-MDS/DSCI-554_Survey/CONTRIBUTING.md

 # Contributing

-image-compression-toolkit-python is an open source project, and we welcome contributions of all kinds: new methods for compression and resizing, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.
+This survey is an open source project, and we welcome contributions of all kinds: new methods analyzing the data, fixes to existing material, bug reports, and reviews of proposed changes are all welcome.

 ## Contributor Agreement

 By contributing, you agree that we may redistribute your work under our license.
 In exchange, we will address your issues and/or assess your change proposal as promptly as we can, and help you become a member of our community.
-Everyone involved in image-compression-toolkit-R agrees to abide by our code of conduct.
+Everyone involved in this project agrees to abide by our code of conduct.

 ## How to Contribute

-The easiest way to get started is to file an issue to tell us about some unexpected compression or wrong resizing.
+The easiest way to get started is to file an issue to tell us about some question or concern you might have.
 This is a good way to introduce yourself and to meet some of our community members.

-If you do not have a GitHub account, you can send us comments by email.
-However, we will be able to respond more quickly if you use one of the other methods described below.

 If you have a GitHub account, or are willing to create one, but do not know how to use Git, you can report problems or suggest improvements by creating an issue.
 This allows us to assign the item to someone and to respond to it in a threaded discussion.